Front end and Cab Restoration Continued

 Update 2020 Please note there was another massive front end strip down in 2019 when the

-new TCI custom IFS was fitted.
-This included a comprehensive cooling package and at
+TCI custom IFS was fitted.
+This included a

 the same time the inner wings needed further modification for the new IFS and cooling package.